structure A-1 north side chamber steve mellard

 DZIBILNOCAC- Campeche Mexico

-Dzibilnocac, “painted vault” in Yucatek Maya, is a Chenes regional site located within the modern town of Irtubide (Vicente Guerrero).
+Dzibilnocac, “painted vault” in Yucatek Maya, is a Chenes archaeological zone located within the modern town of Irtubide (Vicente Guerrero).
 Parts of the site are now buried under the sprawl of the town with the current area now confined to about 1 km square.
 While the architectural motifs mostly express a Chenes style, identified by the profusion of elaborately decorated facades, the main Palace has a distinct Rio Bec design.

 There are two main groups of structures along with other outlying smaller groups.
 Two stelae have been recovered that have readable dates of 731 A.D., and a fragment of another depicts the year 764 A.D.

 From Campeche the site is reached by taking Highway 281/262 west to the town of Hopelchen.
 From there drive south on Highway 269 to Dzibalchen.
 Follow the signs out of town to Vicente Guerrero/Irtubide.
 Once in the town center signs will direct you to the site via Calle 9.